iamswetha7/iamswetha7/README.md

 ### ROLE: Core Team Member -Security Community Leader

 I'm the Security Leader in the Cloudnloud Community in the UK.
-I bring the ability to host events, conferences and effectively mentor individuals ❤️.
+I bring the ability to host events, conferences, and effectively mentor individuals ❤️.
 The CloudnLoud Tech community is a 𝐧𝐨𝐧-𝐩𝐫𝐨𝐟𝐢𝐭 open source tech community, volunteer-run event.
-CloudnLoud is started with the aim of helping cancer children 👦 who are not able to afford the treatment cost 💰.
+CloudnLoud was started with the aim of helping cancer children 👦 who are not able to afford the treatment cost 💰.
 We are doing this for a good cause to save millions of Cancer children's lives 👧.

 ### ROLE: CyberGirls Fellowship Mentor
 🚀 Embracing my passion for cybersecurity, I've taken on a role that extends beyond technical expertise.
 As a mentor, I'm deeply committed to empowering women who aspire to enter the world of cybersecurity.
 Guiding and supporting those on their journey to kickstart their careers brings me immense fulfillment. ❤️

 ## TECHNICAL SKILLS 🚀

-• Database  <br />
+• Azure - Ec2, Aws Lambds, S3, EMR, CloudWatch, CloudFormation,Codepipeline <br />
 • Programming : Python  <br />
-• AWS - Ec2, Aws Lambds, S3, EMR, CloudWatch, CloudFormation,Codepipeline <br />
-• Big Data Frameworks <br />
-• Querying Tools - Hive, Pig <br />
-• Analytical Tools - PowerBi, Tableau <br />
-• Service Delivery<br />

 ## Non-TECHNICAL SKILLS 🚀